hadi-heydarzade89/motorola/public_html/wp-content/plugins/login-as-user/README.txt

 5. Settings.

 == Changelog ==
+= 18-Apr-2024 : v1.4.9 =
+* Fully compatible with WordPress v6.5.x and WooCommerce v8.8.x
+* CSS Bug fixed: The "Login as User" button is currently overflowing its column within the table.
+[Thank you, Anthony Grullon]
+* Bug fixed: After clicking the button “go back to admin as..” a 404 error occurred.
+It does not give the correct URL.
+It mostly happens when the WordPress is in a subdirectory [Many thanks to @kja4u)]
+* Introduced a new attribute for the [login_as_user] shortcode, enabling administrators to redirect users to a specific page after logging in.
+Example usage: [login_as_user user_id="1" redirect_to="/my-account"].
+* Now supports WooCommerce High-Performance Order Storage (HPOS) [Thank you, Rein Ridder]
+* Ensured functionality remains intact when WordPress is given its own directory, following the guidelines provided https://wordpress.org/documentation/article/giving-wordpress-its-own-directory/ [Thanks, James]
+* Implemented minor fixes and improvements for a smoother user experience.

 = 23-Oct-2023 : v1.4.8 =
 * Fully compatible with WordPress v6.3.x and WooCommerce v8.2.x
 * Minor fixes and improvements